 Faculty are dedicated to keeping students current with accelerating trends and evolving issues in enterprise management and information technology so that they may rapidly apply what they learn to their jobs and continue to advance in their careers.
-UoNA faculty members are required to participate in professional development activities to remain current in their area(s) of expertise.
-They are also encouraged to engage in academic research and publication and make contributions to the advancements of knowledge in their fields.
+UoNA faculty members participate in academic governance collectively by serving on committees and individually as experts in the discipline.
+Faculty remain current through participation in professional development activities and are encouraged to contribute to the advancement of knowledge by engaging in academic, business, and industry research and publication.

-Please refer to Catalog Addendum A for a list of lead faculty/faculty.
+Refer to Catalog Addendum A for a list of current /lead faculty.